How ‘presearch’ helps ensure the relevance and reach of your conference messages.

-Achieving a balance between what senior leaders want to talk about and what their people want to find out about, is a discussion that all too rarely takes place.
-That’s a missed opportunity for all forms of communication, especially in the lead up to an annual conference, roadshow or town hall.
-You can easily avoid this, with some simple advance research, or presearch if you like.
+Achieving a balance between what senior leaders want to talk about and what their people want to find out about is a discussion that all too rarely takes place.
+That’s a missed opportunity for all forms of communication, especially in the lead up to an annual interactive conference, roadshow or town hall.
+You can easily avoid this, with some simple advance research, or ‘presearch’.

 How do you maximise the relevance of your message?

-The question you need to answer to maximise the relevance of your messages, help join up the dots for people, or even avoid a total mismatch, is ‘what are you talking about?’
-In truth there are better ways to phrase it.
-Such as, ‘what are the hot topics of discussion in your team?’ or ‘what’s the word on the street?’ or ‘what are people actually chatting about whilst grabbing their coffee?’
+The question you need to answer to maximise the relevance of your messages, help join up the dots for people, or even avoid a total mismatch, is ‘what are the hot topics of discussion in your team?’ or ‘what’s the word on the street?’
 And there’s no need to ask everyone, just a representative sample.

 Internal social media tools make it possible to quickly capture high level feedback.
-But to get deeper insights, you need to be asking more probing questions through some short telephone interviews or sounding boards.
-And experience tells me that folk are more likely to speak candidly when talking to an independent third party.
+But to get deeper insights, you need to be asking more probing questions through some sort of sounding boards.
+Experience tells us that people are more likely to speak candidly when talking to an independent third party.
 We are certainly seeing an increasing demand for this service.

 We conducted presearch of this nature recently, in the run-up to a client’s leadership event.
 Through this, we identified the top five topics participants wanted to find out about, then found that none of them were covered in the draft agenda.
 A complete disconnect.